PhrenoID/3dId/README.md

  [1] 0.3825144 0.6482720 0.8108719 0.8540839 0.8890352 0.9160762 0.9308191
 ```
 Wow, the same picture, three PCs explain 81% of variance for 75 variables, 908 complete observations.
+Notable the first three eigenvetors are Y's, X's, and Z's, correspondingly.